midu16/proxy-server/README.md

 _Repeat this section for each configured listening port: **80** (http), **443** (https), **6443** (ocp)._

 <ins>Relevant parameters:</ins>
-* **balance:** source --> means that if one client request was forwarded to cluster0-master0, next request from the same client will be forwarded to the same host until the host will be unavailable.
+* balance --> source, means that if one client request was forwarded to cluster0-master0, next request from the same client will be forwarded to the same host until the host will be unavailable.
-* **mode**: tcp --> can have tcp or http values.
+* mode --> tcp (can be http/tcp).
-* Add one **server** row for every host included in the cluster.
+* server --> Add one row for every host included in the cluster.
 ```
 backend cluster0-6443
     balance source